 whose name has not written from the foundation of the world– Bible translations are divided on whether the phrase “from the foundation of the world” applies to the Lamb who was slain, or the writing of the name of the saints in the Book of Life.
 In the Greek, the phrase “from the foundation of the world” directly follows “the Lamb who was slain.”
 Therefore, this sentence is translated as, “the Lamb who was slain from the foundation of the world,” in the King James and New International Versions.
 Both views can be supported.
 Most definitely, Jesus Christ was the Lamb who was slain, in a forward looking manner.
 John 3:16 says: “for God so loved the world that He gave His only begotten Son.”
 The idea that one’s name was written in the Book of Life before creation, and before completing the course of life is supported by Ephesians 1:5, and Revelation 3:5.

-if anyone for captivity, to captivity he goes, if anyone kills with the sword, with the sword he must be killed – the Reformation was a “war” between the Protestants and the supporters of the beast.
+if anyone for captivity, to captivity he goes, if anyone kills with the sword, with the sword he must be killed – this statement was first made by Christ in Matthew 26:52.
+The Reformation was a “war” between the Protestants and the supporters of the beast.
 Of course, it was God’s desire for the saints to free themselves from the beast, but not to act in the manner of men, in war.
 This is a warning against such behaviour, and its consequence.

 here lies the faith and patience of the saints – in other words, the saints will try to deal with this crisis in a godly way.
 Martin Luther, in 1522 preached, saying: